 Damien Walsh (Bank Australia) will become Chief Executive Officer and Managing Director, while Brendan Wright (Qudos Bank) will have the opportunity to continue with the merged entity in an executive capacity.
 The executive team will comprise a balance of Qudos Bank and Bank Australia executives across both the Sydney and Melbourne head offices.

-The proposed merger has been reviewed and approved by the Australian Government banking regulators including the Australian Prudential Regulation Authority (APRA).
+The proposed merger has been reviewed by the Australian Government banking regulators including the Australian Prudential Regulation Authority (APRA), and approved to take the proposed merger to a vote of their members.
 APRA is responsible for ensuring that customers and the banking industry are protected.
 Its approval and 75% of votes cast by members being in favour of the proposed merger resolution is required before the merger can proceed.

 Once we receive the outcome of the regulatory review, we will provide members with a Member Information Booklet which will include detailed information about the merger, including both benefits and disadvantages so our members can make an informed decision.